apache/flink/docs/deployment/cli.md

 #### Stop: Cancelling a Job but creating a final Savepoint

 Another action for stopping a job is `stop`.
-It function in the same way as `cancel` but creates a savepoint as part of the cancellation process:
+It functions in the same way as `cancel` but creates a savepoint as part of the cancellation process:
 {% highlight bash %}
 ./bin/flink stop --savepointPath /tmp-flink-savepoints $JOB_ID